brunopini/terraform-cloud-run-job-demo/README.md

   - Connects to the newly created backend and provisions all other resources, including:
     - Networking, including Firewall Rules and a NAT Router.
     - Cloud Run Job and Scheduler.
-    - Service Accounts and assigns IAM Roles.
+    - Internal Service Accounts and assigns IAM Roles.
+    - An external Service Account and a private JSON key file.
+    - Secrets Manager secret with the above JSON key passed to the Cloud Run Job.

 ## Tree